How do I keep raccoons, skunks, and squirrels out of my Garden?

 2. Check your Deck

 Underneath a deck is a great place for all kinds of critters to make into a home.
-It is easy for raccoons, mice, rats, squirrels or even a coyote to dig under your deck and make a nest.
+It is easy for raccoons, mice, rats, skunks, squirrels or even a coyote to dig under your deck and make a nest.
 You will need to add wire mesh/cloth around the perimeter of your deck, along the edges and sides, making sure it is placed deep enough into the ground so animals can’t dig underneath.

 3. Secure your Shed